 This January, University of San Francisco welcomed twenty unique, amazing and talented graduate students back to the City to begin their spring semester.
 We proudly introduce them here:

-Summer 2017 update: Breanne is completing an internship at the Oakland Museum of California and working as a program assistant at USF’s Thacher Gallery.
+2017 update: From Summer 2017 through December Breanne completed an internship at the Oakland Museum of California.
+She also worked as a program assistant at USF’s Thacher Gallery and in January 2018 began the position of project coordinator there working on upcoming exhibitions.

 Sofia Rivero Borrell is from Mexico City, Mexico.
 She received a BA in history from the Universidad Iberoamericana with a minor in art history (2012).
 While she studied, she volunteered at a local children’s hospital, where she headed a Ludic Activities’ team.
 Along with other classmates, she organized and participated on a symposium on 18th century New Spain.
 In this event, she spoke of her yearlong research on an entrepreneur’s issues with transatlantic commerce in New Spain.
 Her thesis looked into French author Louis Marin’s work. [“Translation and Brief Study of Louis Marin’s On Representation” (from English to Spanish)] Sofia went on to work at a renowned, award winning cultural publishing house in Mexico as an editorial assistant.
 This gave her a great insight into cultural diffusion and the possibilities that technology provides.
 Sofia loves her extensive family and her dog Baco.
 You are most likely to find her with her nose buried inside a book.